 Processed by: Jaclyn Campbell

-He formed a company of scouts at the beginning of the Civil War, composed of his law clients called the Adams Rifles of which he was the captain.
-A mere 40 days after the Battle of Gettysburg, McConaughy desired to form a national cemetery for the war victims of the Battle of Gettysburg to be located on the Battlefield.
-He began to purchase lots on the battlefield for this memorial and asked veterans of the battle to contribute financially.
-In late August of 1869, McConaughy organized a reunion of the soldiers who fought at Gettysburg to recount their experiences and locate specific historic sites on the battlefield.
+He formed a company of scouts at the beginning of the Civil War called the Adams Rifles of which he was the captain.
+Less than two weeks after the Battle of Gettysburg, McConaughy desired to form a national cemetery for the war victims of the Battle of Gettysburg to be located on the Battlefield.
+He began to purchase lots of the battlefield for this memorial and asked veterans of the battle to contribute financially.
+In late August of 1869, McConaughy organized a reunion of the soldiers who fought at

 Scope and Content Notes:

-The McConaughy collection is composed primarily of correspondence and is arranged into four series: I. History of the Battle, II.
-McConaughy Family History, III.
-Correspondence Regarding the Soldiers' Reunion of August 1869, and IV.
-The Establishment of the National Cemetery and all administrative matters required therein.
+The McConaughy collection is composed primarily of correspondence and contains information about the history of the battle, the McConaughy Family History, correspondence regarding the Soldiers’ Reunion of August 1869, and the establishment of the National Cemetery and all administrative matters required therein.

-Reports of General George M. Meade are included in this collection, as well as correspondence from General Robert E. Lee and General George M. Meade regarding the Soldier's Reunion of 1869, and correspondence from General U.S. Grant regarding his election to Honorary Director of the Gettysburg Battlefield Memorial Association.
+Reports of General George M. Meade is included in this collection, as well as correspondence from General Robert E. Lee and General George M. Meade in regards to the Soldier’s Reunion of 1869 and correspondence from General U.S. Grant regarding his election to Honorary Director of the Gettysburg Battlefield Memorial Association.